rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 =================================
 * Send a message every time button `A` is pressed.
 * You will need a pair of microbits.
 Program one microbit to receive messages and print the message received using the `print()` method. eave this microbit plugged into your computer with a USB cable.
 Program the other microbit to send accelerometer readings or the temperature readings in messages every second.
 Unplug this microbit and use a battery pack to power it.
 Congratulations! you have created a data logger!
+* How far can you place one microbit away from another before it can no longer receive messages?
+Can you find out how to change the signal strength with ``radio.config()``?